camptocamp/go-freeipa/developing.md

 ```

 You'll need to adjust the URLs and the value of the `ipa_session` cookie.
 You
-may also need to adjust `version` in the request body.
+may also need to adjust `version` in the request body (run `ipa --version` on
+the server to get the API version).

 ### `./dump-errors` step